finos/perspective/docs/md/js.md

     /* `table` is a proxy for the `Table` we created on the server.

-        All operations that are possible through the Javascript API are possible on the Python API as well, thus calling `view()`, `schema()`, `update()` etc. on `const table` will pass those operations to the Python `Table`, execute the commands, and return the result back to Javascript.*/ const table = websocket.open_table("data_source_one");
+        All operations that are possible through the JavaScript API are possible on the Python API as well, thus calling `view()`, `schema()`, `update()` etc. on `const table` will pass those operations to the Python `Table`, execute the commands, and return the result back to JavaScript.*/ const table = websocket.open_table("data_source_one");

     // Load this in the `<perspective-viewer>`.